Hard2bit

 What is the difference between CSPM and vulnerability scanning?

-What is the benefit of continuous CSPM vs manual audit?
+What is the benefit of continuous CSPM versus a manual audit?